Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Format Dependence Validation Protocol

 \paragraph{Overall verdict.} The scoring leniency threat is not substantiated.
-The OE safety advantage reflects genuine reasoning differences, not judge leniency.
+The OE safety advantage reflects genuine reasoning differences between the two formats, not differences in judge leniency.
 The 200-item independent validation (Test~1f) confirms near-perfect inter-judge agreement on the core benchmarks ($\kappa > 0.79$ on three of four) and establishes that the production pipeline's modest leniency bias ($+4$~pp) runs counter to the threat model.
-The one identified scoring error in sycophancy (1/20, Test~1d) likewise runs counter to the threat model.
+The single sycophancy scoring error identified (1/20, Test~1d) likewise runs counter to the threat model.
 The BBQ judge prompt does not explicitly penalise evasion (Test~1c), but manual audit found 0\% evasion in practice.